 When she got wrist surgery for her RA, members of her church volunteered to bring meals.
 "My instinct was to say, 'No thanks, I'm fine,'" she says.
 "But I came to realize that I wasn't fine, and that our friends genuinely wanted to pitch in."

 Make doctor's appointments a family affair.
 Bring your partner to your rheumatologist visits.
-It can help him or her understand your disease better.
+It can help them understand your disease better.

 "Early into our relationship, I had my husband and in-laws meet my doctor," Constien says.
 "They were able to address questions that they might not have felt comfortable asking me."
 This can lay the groundwork for a conversation about your limits and needs.